 Yet Glaucon’s later life is almost a blank for us.
 He seems to have done little in his time, and no reputation, either good or bad, has survived him; certainly, he founded no new Athens.
 We may be sure that this fact, presumably already evident when Plato was writing the Republic, is meant to reflect on the dialogue.
 It forces us to ask whether in the face of this fact the labor of Socrates must not be considered altogether lost.
 Then we ought to remind ourselves that while Socrates is speaking to Glaucon, the dialogue itself is speaking to us.
 And consequently it may happen that Socrates’ words are “not fruitless but have seeds, whence others arise in the soil of other souls,” so that Plato’s “imitation of Socrates” may succeed where he himself failed.

 This is the tenth and final essay in this series.
-The other essays may be found here: I, II, III, IV, V, VI, VII, VIII, and IV.
-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+The other essays may be found here: I, II, III, IV, V, VI, VII, VIII, and IX.
+We highly recommend Eva Brann’s The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings.
 This essay originally appeared in the St. John’s Review (Volume 39, Number 1 and 2, 1989 – 1990) and is republished here with gracious permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).